 NEW YORK -- The Winnipeg Jets are turning their longest road trip of the season into their most successful trek.

-The Jets claimed their third game out of four on the trip, knocking off the New York Rangers 5-2 Monday at Madison Square Garden.
+The Jets claimed their third win through four games on the trip, knocking off the New York Rangers 5-2 Monday at Madison Square Garden.

-Winnipeg (13-12-4) was playing the fourth game of a six-game road trip.
-The Jets knocked off the New Jersey Devils and the New York Islanders before losing 2-1 to the Philadelphia Flyers on Friday.
+Winnipeg (13-12-4) knocked off the New Jersey Devils and the New York Islanders before losing 2-1 to the Philadelphia Flyers on Friday.

-The Jets broke a 2-2 tie in the third period on two goals from center Olli Jokinen.
-His fifth goal of the season at 12:42 proved to be the difference.
+The Jets broke a 2-2 tie in the third period Monday on two goals from 34-year-old center Olli Jokinen and an empty-net goal from right wing Blake Wheeler.
+Jokinen's fifth of the season at 12:42 proved to be the difference.

 Jets goalie Ondrej Pavelec made 35 saves in the win.
-New York goalie Cam Talbot stopped 25 shots.
+Talbot, who got a rare second straight start over No. 1 goalie Henrik Lundqvist, stopped 25 shots for his second loss of the season.

 The Rangers (14-14-0) won four of their previous six games.

 Ryan Callahan's hustle allowed the Rangers to knot the game at 2-2 at 15:50 of the second period.
-The New York right winger pounced on a loose puck in a scrum in front of the Winnipeg net, backhanding it into the net as he lay on the ice.
-He scored his seventh goal of the season.
+The right winger pounced on a loose puck in a scrum in front of the Winnipeg net, backhanding it into the net as he lay on the ice.
+The goal was his seventh of the season.

 Some superb forechecking gave the Rangers a 1-0 advantage just 2:49 into the game.